 If you have taken a Business 101 class, one of the first and often cited principles is to create a plan around where you want to open the business.
 The mantra “location, location, location” rings true for a wide variety of businesses ranging from hotels to restaurants to grocery stores.
-Facilities dedicated to keeping customer possessions safe and secure also factor in location.
+Facilities dedicated to keeping customer possessions safe also factor in location.

 Although law enforcement agencies are not solely responsible for protecting the assets of local businesses, police departments often make the rounds during each shift to ensure local businesses are not robbed or burglarized.
-Choosing a facility that is located near a local or state law enforcement agency increases the protection given to the storage business.
+Choosing storage near a local or state law enforcement agency increases the protection given to the storage business.

 If you are moving to another city, contact the facilities on your short list to find out more about their exact locations.
 Although Google Maps is a valuable location tool, you should consider visiting the new city before the big move to become familiar with not just the property, but also the amenities offered by the city.